EmnaFerchichi/EmnaFerchichi/README.md

 - 👋 Hi, I’m @EmnaFerchichi
 - 👀 I’m interested in Web Development, Artificial Intelligence And Devops.
-- 🌱 I’m currently searching for a final year Internship that will last for at least 4 months.
+- 🌱 I’m currently searching for a final year Internship that will last  4 to 6 months.

 <!---